gerald-magno/Microsoft-Graph-ASPNET-Webhooks/README.md

 # Summary
 #### This forked Version of ASP.NET MVC sample demonstrates subscribing for notifications on specific Mail Folders of logged in user.

+This scenario can be helpful if you have custom mail Folders(with rules) and want to be notified on specific folder changes.

 ![Preview](readme-images/specific%20mail%20folder%20subscribe.png)